High-intent acne + comedogenic evaluation

 What a comedogenic rating can and cannot tell you

 Comedogenic ratings are rough shorthand, not a guarantee.
-Beef tallow may look acceptable to one person and feel too occlusive to another because breakout risk changes with formula texture, amount used, climate, sunscreen layers, and how oily or congestion-prone your skin already is.
+Many ratings come from older ingredient testing models rather than from modern finished-product use on acne-prone faces.
+Beef tallow may look acceptable to one person and feel pore-clogging to another because breakout risk changes with formula texture, amount used, climate, sunscreen layers, makeup, and how oily or congestion-prone your skin already is.
+A whipped cream with a tiny application behaves very differently from a thick balm applied generously over the whole face.

 Common Questions